Kaalam Maari Kadha Maari: Plot

-Ummu Kholzu (Shobhana) is married to Kamarudeen (Mammootty), whose hands are paralyzed.
+Ummu Kholzu is married to Kamarudeen, whose hands are paralyzed.
 Ummu, hailing from a poor background had to marry him against her wishes.
 He descends from a rich, aristocrat family.
-She was in love with Razzak (Lalu Alex), her neighbor, but her father (Thilakan) objected to their relationship and made her marry Kamarudeen.
-After the marriage, she suffered mental torture and insults from her father in law and sister in law.
+She was in love with Razzak, her neighbor, but her father objects to their relationship and makes her marry Kamarudeen.
+After the wedding, she suffers mental torture and insults from her father-in-law and sister-in-law.
 Fed up after seeing her sufferings, Kamarudeen leaves his house along with her.
 At her house, Kamar discovers Ummu's past affair with Razak and becomes suspicious.

-Razak's wife dies of an accident.
+Razak's wife dies in an accident.
 Kamar realizes his mistake and decides to save Ummu's life as he believes that Razzak is more suitable for her.
 Kamar gives her talaq and moves back to his house.
-There his father asks him to take back Ummu.
-Razzak and Ummu get engaged.
-Ummu was not ready to accept Razzak this time as for her Kamar is her husband.
-On the day of marriage she flees and commits suicide.
+His father asks him to take back Ummu.
+Razzak and Ummu get engaged, however Ummu is not ready to accept Razzak this time as Kamar is her husband.
+On the day of the wedding, she flees and commits suicide.
 Kamar sees her jumping from a cliff to the waterfalls and also slips and falls inside while saving her.